Intro to Graph Theory

 Definition: Graph

-A graph is an ordered pair \(G = (V, E)\), where \(V\) is a set of vertices (or nodes), and \(E\) is a set of edges, each of which connects a pair of vertices.
+A graph is an ordered pair \(G = (V, E)\), where \(V\) is a finite set of vertices (or nodes) and \(E \subseteq \binom{V}{2}\) is a set of edges.
+Here \(\binom{V}{2}\) denotes the set of all 2-element subsets of \(V\), so each edge is an unordered pair of two distinct vertices.
 We write \(V(G)\) for the vertex set and \(E(G)\) for the edge set of \(G\).

-In most cases, we assume graphs are finite, though infinite graphs do arise in certain theoretical contexts.
 The order of \(G\) is the number of its vertices: \[ |G| = |V(G)|. \] Similarly, \(|E(G)|\) denotes the number of edges, sometimes called the size of \(G\).

 A vertex \(v\) is incident with an edge \(e\) if \(v \in e\); we then say that \(e\) is an edge at \(v\).
-The two vertices incident with an edge are its ends, and an edge joins its ends.
-For brevity, an edge \(\{x, y\} \in E(G)\) is typically written as \(xy \in E(G)\), where \(x, y \in V(G)\).
+The two vertices incident with an edge are its ends (or endpoints), and an edge joins its ends.
+For brevity, an edge \(\{x, y\} \in E(G)\) is typically written as \(xy \in E(G)\), with the understanding that \(xy\) and \(yx\) denote the same edge.

 We next turn to the local structure around each vertex - the concept of adjacency and neighborhoods.